'Tracy Rees writes from the heart' Kathryn Hughes, author of The Letter. Perfect for fans of The Keeper of Lost Things and The Villa in Italy.

-The Hourglass is a moving novel about reinvention and reconciliation; about finding love even after it seems too late, about family and the healing power of a magical place by the sea.
+The Hourglass is a moving novel about finding love even after it seems too late and the healing power of a magical place by the sea.

 The gorgeous, evocative cover promises much, the rich narrative within delivers more.
 Tracy Rees writes from the heart and with an obvious passion for her characters.
 With this, her third novel, her reputation as a writer who never disappoints, is sealed — Kathryn Hughes, bestselling author of The Letter